MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-8/index.md

 ![Initial PCB design](initial-pcb-design.webp)

 I forced the tracks to bend to my will and I managed to add the power and 3.3V to the 4-pin JST header between the XIAO socket and the two switches.
 I left the longer traces, however, as I liked the look and quite frankly, could not bother re-routing after the struggle it had already been to get to that point.
 I also decided to experiment on whether the capacitance readings would actually interfere or not with the other traces.
 To mitigate against this a little bit, I separated the tracks more, which also made the design look better.
+The pads do not have to be connected to anything other than the QTouch pins as ground goes through what- or whoever changes the capacitance.

 I then added 3mm mounting holes and drew the outline on the Edge.Cuts layer.
 To connect the touchpads to the QTouch pins, I drew them as rectangles, filled them in by changing their properties to "Filled shape" and made them share the corresponding nets so that the tracks could be drawn in them.
 I also added simple, single through-hole connectors to each, to which I connected the tracks.
 After adding some text as well, the resulting gerber preview looked as below on the right.

 ![Fill in rectangles and connect to pins](fill-and-connect-rectangles.webp)
 ![First gerber preview](gerber-1.webp)

 As can be seen, the above gerber preview was close but not quite what I wanted still as the pads were not properly connected.
-I drew zone fills over the rectangles as well as the entire board and made sure all areas, tracks and connectors shared the correct nets and then changed both the areas' and pads' pad connections to solid, which then finally resulted in what I ultimately wanted.
+I drew zone fills over the rectangles as well as the entire board and made sure all areas, tracks and connectors shared the correct nets and then changed both the areas' and pads' pad connections to solid, which then finally resulted in what I ultimately wanted, after also toggling on "Knockout" for the larger text in "Text Properties".
 Below on the left is the design in the PCB editor and on the right are its exported gerber files in KiCad's gerber viewer, which can be used to preview the `.grb` files before milling.

 ![XIAO SAMD21 QTouch controller board in PCB editor](pcb-gerber.webp)
 ![XIAO SAMD21 QTouch controller board in gerber viewer](image.webp)